fdoebbelin/Wissen/Obsidian/Help/Obsidian/Obsidian.md

 Used in the most basic way, you can edit and preview Markdown files.
 But its true power lies in managing a densely networked knowledge base.

 How do we start creating a network, you ask?
-Let's first start making some [[Internal links]]!
+Let's first start making some [Internal links](Internal%20links.md)!

 ## How we're different